rancher/rke2-docs/docs/networking/basic_network_options.md

 </TabItem>
 <TabItem value="Cilium CNI Plugin" default>

 When using Cilium, you must ensure that nodes have a supported kernel version (>= 4.9.17) and they meet the [requirements](https://docs.cilium.io/en/stable/operations/system_requirements/).
 To override the default options, please use a HelmChartConfig resource.
 The HelmChartConfig resource must match the name and namespace of its corresponding HelmChart.
-For example, to enable eni:
+For example, to enable wireguard:

 ```yaml
 # /var/lib/rancher/rke2/server/manifests/rke2-cilium-config.yaml